bestephe/loom/README.md

 ## Contributions

 PRs are always welcome.
-Please fork, and make necessary modifications you propose, and let us know at any contact points listed below.
+Please fork, and make necessary modifications you propose, and let us know.

 ## Contact